Czechs Send Italy Replacements For Seized Masks - UrduPoint

 The sting against medical goods traffickers occurred on March 17 as the Czech Republic tightened controls on the export and distribution of medical materials.

-Czech police seized 680,000 face masks and respirators from a warehouse of a private company in Lovosice, north of Prague.
+Czech police seized 680,000 face masks and respirators from a warehouse of a private company in Lovosice, north of Prague, including just over 100,000 masks donated by China to Italy.

 Petricek said police were investigating how the face masks had ended up in the warehouse in Lovosice.